UTheCat/jumpvalley/docs/player/movement.md

 	- Forward (Backward if this number is negative)
 	- Right (Left if this number is negative)

-- Climbing logic
+- Climbing
-- Jumping logic (making a character jump in Godot can be achieved by applying an initial upward velocity).
+- Jumping (making a character jump in Godot can be achieved by applying an initial upward velocity).
-- Gravity logic
+- Gravity
+- Character speed

 Subclasses can then build on top of the base class to cater towards a specific type of controller hardware, (keyboard & mouse, touchscreen, controller, etc.).